Universality Emerging in a Universality: Derivation of the Ericson Transition in Stochastic Quantum Scattering and Experimental Validation

 In a related but different context, the channel factor was approximated in Ref.~\cite{VerbaarschotCorr} for infinitely many channels with $T_c\simeq 1/M$ in the form

-We also use this limit to calculate the moments.
-A more general channel factor expansion is given in $\textit{Appendix A}$.
-We obtain the asymptotes for the moments by employing Watson's lemma \cite{Expansions, Laplace1, Laplace2, Wong} to express in Eqs.~(\ref{Rsd}) and (\ref{Rsc}) the integrals over $q^\prime$ in terms of the derivatives of $f(q',r';k)/\mathcal{F}_U(1+q'r',1-q'(1-r'))$ with respect to $q^\prime$ at $q^\prime=0$.
-The asymptotically relevant part is the integration over $[0,2]\times [0,1]$ as this is the only part where $q'=0$ can be attained.
+We use this limit to calculate the moments.
+A more general channel factor expansion is given in $\textit{Appendix B}$.
+We obtain the asymptotes for the moments by employing Watson's lemma \cite{Expansions, Laplace1, Laplace2, Wong} to express the integral over $q^\prime$ in terms of the derivatives of $f(q',r';k)/\mathcal{F}_U(1+q'r',1-q'(1-r'))$ with respect to $q^\prime$ at $q^\prime=0$ where only Eq.~(\ref{Rsd}) contributes.
 There, the exponentially decaying channel factor becomes maximal.
-Asymptotically, the moments are
+We find

 After swapping the order of differentiation and integration, we carry out the derivatives over $q'$.
-The remaining integrand is a polynomial in $r'$, evaluating their leading order term yields
+The remaining integrand is a polynomial in $r'$.
+Evaluating their leading order term yields